KitApps/schema-refined/README.md

 All heavy lifting of checking/validation the shape of the data is done by [schema](https://github.com/plumatic/schema) library.
 Here we introduce a few new concepts to make schemas flexible and more expressive:

 * `types` are basically schemas (see `Schema` protocol).
-All operations with types return types, but we're trying to operation with them as with data instead of functions as we can gain a lot from such an approach (`schema` would force you treat you type checks as blackbox)
+All operations with types return types, but we're trying to deal with them as data not just functions.
+We gain a lot from such approach (`schema` would force you treat you type checks as black boxes)

 * `predicates`, like `(LessThan 10)` or `NonEmpty`, that you can combine using logical operations `and`, `or`, `not` etc (or define your own)